Prag8855/aab/content/guides/deutschland-ticket.md

 The Deutschland Ticket is a subscription.
 You can't buy it from a ticket machine.

 Tourists should **get a Deutschland Ticket from [deutschland-ticket.store](https://deutschland-ticket.store/autobus-oberbayern?lang=en)**.
-You can pay with foreign credit cards.[^4] It's the easiest option because it should cancel automatically.[^5] Your ticket is a QR code.
+You can pay with foreign credit cards.[^4] You must still manually cancel your subscription before the end of the month.[^5] Your ticket is a QR code.
 You can see your ticket it in the [Bconn app](https://play.google.com/store/apps/details?id=de.bconn.wallet&hl=en_US).
 It might take time to process, so buy it in advance.[^1]

 **The other option is [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it accepts credit cards and it's easy to cancel.
 Their app is only on the German app store, but you can use their web app instead.
 You can get a digital ticket in the app, or a printable ticket.